Nunavut Trichinella Detection Program

 The Geomagnetic Observatory in Iqaluit is only one of two functioning magnetic observatories in Nunavut and is owned by the Geological Survey of Canada (GSC).
 NRI staff help to maintain the observatory and we also collect data there weekly to ensure that the instruments are functioning properly.
 The Iqaluit station data are utilized by the GSC along with data from other stations around the world to calculate the earth’s magnetic declination (position of the North Magnetic Pole), which appears to be drifting gradually over time for reasons not completely clear.
-This information is also used for monitoring predicting geomagnetic storms that can affect navigation, global positioning, and telecommunications.
+This information is also used for monitoring predicting geomagnetic storms that can affect navigation, global positioning, and telecommunications systems worldwide.

 Partnership for integrated hydrological monitoring, research, and training, in the Apex River watershed